CS50Dartmouth21FS1/home/logistics/syllabus.md

 Late lab assignments will be penalized 10 points for each 24-hour period they are late, up to 72 hours.
 Beyond 72 hours late the lab assignment will not be accepted and you will receive zero points for the lab.

-For example, if a Lab is due at 11PM EDT on the 12th and it is turned in at 1AM EDT on the 13th the highest possible score for that lab will be reduced by 10 points.
+For example, if a Lab is due at 10PM EDT on the 12th and it is turned in at 1AM EDT on the 13th the score for that lab will be reduced by 10 points.

 **No assignments will be accepted more than 72 hours after the original deadline other than in *extraordinary* cases.**